-When an ESN has the ESP, it can be applied to a class of supervised learning problems where we have a time series of d dimensional data points r_k , called targets, that depend on all previous input time series data $\ldots, z{k-3}, z{k-2}, z{k-1}$ and we seek to learn the relationship between the sequence of past states and the target for each k.
+When an ESN has the ESP, it can be applied to a class of supervised learning problems where we have a time series of m dimensional data points r_k , called targets, that depend on all previous input time series data $\ldots, z{k-3}, z{k-2}, z{k-1}$ and we seek to learn the relationship between the sequence of past states and the target for each k.
 We can train an ESN to solve this problem by finding the $m \times d$ matrix W that minimises where l is the number of labelled data points, and $\lambda > 0$ is the Tikhonov regularisation (a.k.a. ridge regression) parameter.
-Throughout this paper, $\|\cdot\|$ denotes the matrix 2-norm, vector 2-norm or absolute value, depending on whether the input is a matrix, vector, or scalar, respectively.
+Throughout this paper, $\|\cdot\|$ denotes the matrix 2-norm, vector 2-norm or modulus, depending on whether the input is a matrix, vector, or scalar, respectively.

 This minimisation problem can be solved using regularised linear least squares regression, and hence we can both obtain W quickly, and guarantee that W is the global optimum.
-This compares extremely favourably with training a (deep) neural network with stochastic gradient descent and backpropagation which takes considerably longer, and may not converge to the global optimum [3].
+This compares extremely favourably with training a (deep) neural network with stochastic gradient descent and back propagation which takes considerably longer, and may not converge to the global optimum (Schlegel et al., 2018).

 Despite the training procedure being entirely linear, ESNs are universal approximators, and can therefore model arbitrarily complex relationships between the sequence of past data points and the targets.
-This is made formal in a recent result by [4] that we review here and then build on.
-We emphasise that not only are ESNs theoretically very promising, they have performed remarkably well in practice on problems ranging from seizure detection, to robot control, handwriting recognition, and financial forecasting, where ESNs have won competitions [5], [6], [7], [8].
-Impressively, ESNs outperformed RNNs and LSTMs at a chaotic time series prediction task by a factor of over 2400 [9].
-ESNs have also proved themselves competitive in various tasks in reinforcement learning [10] and control [11].
+This is made formal in a recent result by Gonon et al. (2020) that we review here and then build on.
+We emphasise that not only are ESNs theoretically very promising, they have performed remarkably well in practice on problems ranging from seizure detection, to robot control, handwriting recognition, and financial forecasting, where ESNs have won competitions (Lukoševičius and Jaeger, 2009), (Lukoševičius et al., 2012), (Rodan and Tino, 2011), (Triefenbach et al., 2010).
+Impressively, ESNs outperformed RNNs and LSTMs at a chaotic time series prediction task by a factor of over 2400 (Jaeger and Haas, 2004).
+ESNs have also proved themselves competitive in reinforcement learning (Szita et al., 2006) and control (Peitz and Bieker, 2021).